AdamFcode/Wolfe_Emporium/README.md

 ![Footer](media/guest_footer.jpg)

 ## Bookstore
 The page for books displays them as cards, aligned four horizontally on desktop and stacked singularly on mobile.
-The card contains the book's image, it's name, date of publication, price and category.
+The card contains the book's image, it's name, author, page count, rating, genre, date of publication, price and category.
+If book is part of a series, this too will be visible.
 The user can sort the results with a dropdown menu above the bookstore and can click on either the image or the book name to see further details.

 ![Bookstore](media/guest_books.jpg)

 ## Book Detail
 Clicking into a book provides the same information as above, along with a description of the book's content.
 On mobile, the book image is hidden as it necessitated the user scrolling to receive all the pertinent information.
 Here the user can also select a quantity and add it to their cart if they wish.
+If authenticated the user also has an option to add the book to their 'wishlist'.
+If the book is already in their Wishlist, they will instead have the option to remove it.
+If the user is not logged in, neither button is visible.

 ![Book Detail](media/guest_details.jpg)

 ## Partner Contact Form
 The partner contact form, accessible from both the navbar and the carousel, provides interested booksellers with a form which gathers basic information about their business.
 This is hypotethically to form a partnerhsip where The Wolfe Emporium would provide stock and promotional materials to interested booksellers in order to increase awareness in Gene Wolfe's work.
+If the user leaves fields blank, they will be informed that it is not possible to submit the form with blank fields.
+Should they submit a successful form, they will receive feedback confirming the success.

 ![Partner Contact](media/guest_partner.jpg)